 Revenue is recognized when persuasive evidence of an arrangement exists, delivery has occurred, selling price is fixed or determinable and collection is reasonably assured.
-Product revenue is generally recognized when products are shipped to customers, net of allowances for anticipated returns.
-The Company records a reserve for estimated sales returns, which is reflected as a reduction of revenue at the time of revenue recognition.
+Product revenue is generally recognized when products are shipped to customers.
 The Company defers revenue recognition on products sold directly to the consumer with a maximum thirty day right of return.
 Revenue is recognized upon the expiration of the right of return.

-The Company also earns revenues from certain R&D activities (contract revenues) under both firm fixed-price contracts and cost-type contracts, including some cost-plus-fee contracts.
-Revenues relating to firm fixed-price contracts are generally recognized on the percentage-of-completion method of accounting as costs are incurred (cost-to-cost basis).
-Revenues on cost-plus-fee contracts include costs incurred plus a portion of estimated fees or profits based on the relationship of costs incurred to total estimated costs.
+The Company also earns revenues from certain R&D activities (contract revenues) under both firm fixed-price contracts and cost-type contracts.
+Revenues relating to firm fixed-price contracts and cost-type contracts are generally recognized on the percentage-of-completion method of accounting as costs are incurred (cost-to-cost basis).
 Contract costs include all direct material and labor costs and an allocation of allowable indirect costs as defined by each contract, as periodically adjusted to reflect revised agreed upon rates.
 These rates are subject to audit by the other party.